We think it’s generally necessary to use

 }

-Use of the TemplateStamping mixin takes care of details like shimming any
+Use of the TemplateStamping mixin takes care of details like shimming any<style>elements found in the template when running under

 the Shadow DOM polyfill.